Traffic headaches anger many Paul McCartney fans

 Jim and Linda Stanford drove from the Raleigh area to attend Saturday’s concert.
 The couple says they watched the same traffic light, at Indiana Avenue and Patterson Avenue, go from red-to-green 15 times.

 Jim tells WXII 12 News when he spoke to Winston-Salem police at the event, they told him the city doesn’t have the infrastructure to handle events of this size.
-Jim said he and his wife will not be back to the Triad after tonight.
+Jim said he and his wife will not be back to the Triad following tonight.

 “We’ve been to these big events where there are a hundred thousand people and we’ve never seen anything like this.
 It was just horrible.
-We sat at the corner of Indiana and Patterson for about 45 minutes just inching along to the red light.
+We sat at the corner of Indiana and Patterson for regarding 45 minutes just inching along to the red light.
 It’s been a nightmare,” Jim said.

 Saturday around 9:10 p.m., Winston-Salem police issued the following statement:

 The Winston-Salem Police Department is aware of the increased traffic in and around Truist Field (475 Deacon Bv) due to the Paul McCartney concert.
-Wake Forest University issued a press release earlier this week with information about the concert, to include increased traffic.
+Wake Forest University issued a press release earlier this week with information regarding the concert, to include increased traffic.
 Additionally, a thunderstorm came through the area, which caused delays in parking vehicles.

 Winston-Salem Police Department Officers will remain on scene and continue to address traffic issues throughout the duration of the concert.